athal7/thermos/README.md

 ### keep_warm

 With `keep_warm`, the cached content is defined along with the cache block and dependencies definition.
+This is the simplest implementation, but does not work for all cases (e.g. using separate process for background jobs with ActiveJob)—see the next section about fill/drink for these cases.

 *API Controller*